othyn/github-folder-icon-macOS/README.md

 make generate
 ```

+Although this step is run prior to generating new icons anyway.

-## 🖼️ Manually generating a new preview image
+### 🖼️ Manually generating a new preview image

 To generate a new preview image, used in the README of this project, run: